parroty/excoveralls/README.md

 - [mix coveralls.detail](#mix-coverallsdetail-show-coverage-with-detail)

 ### [mix coveralls] Show coverage
-Run `mix coveralls` command to show coverage information on localhost.
+Run the `mix coveralls` command to show coverage information on localhost.
 This task locally prints out the coverage information.
 It doesn't submit the results to the server.

 ```Shell
 $ mix coveralls